 default_pc

 This option is not included explicitly in the R code, but rather is a signal for the interface to either load default data or use user inputs.
-Default data is provided in the file named pop_sim.txt for the REDUCE example for prevention.
+Default data is provided in the file named FIXME for the FIXME example for screening.

-IF SIMULATED PROSTATE CANCER DATA (DEFAULT): skip to Sampling method.
+IF SIMULATED PROSTATE CANCER DATA: skip to Sampling method.

 IF USER-PROVIDED INDIVIDUAL-LEVEL DATA: fill out Study data.